Dorian

 “Yeah, what’s up?”

 “I just. . .”
 She trailed off.
-“I’ve been thinking a lot lately.
+“I’ve been thinking.
 About everything.
 Mostly about how things ended between you and Ryin.”

 Dorian leaned forward, pressing his fingers into his temple.
 “Okay. . .”